EVENT RECAP

 Jim Block has been with Diebold since the beginning of his engineering career in 1973.
 Assuming his current role in 2003, Jim Block has been responsible for investigating technologies and applying them to concepts that are ahead of Diebold’s current development horizon in order to capitalize and gain insight into the key technologies that will be of importance to the company, its customers, and Diebold’s chosen markets within three to 10 years.

-Share your views and experiences in New Product Development--check out
+Share your views and experiences in

 this year's editorial calendar, choose